-Quantum systems with highly correlated internal states, such as spin-squeezed states have been realized in several experiments in Bose-Einstein Condensates (BEC) of two-state atoms \cite{Gross2012Spin,Esteve2008Squeezing,Gross2010Nonlinear,Riedel2010Atom-chip-based,Ockeloen2013Quantum,Muessel2014Scalable}.
-Multipartite entanglement has been detected in these states, and it has also been demonstrated that such states are useful for quantum metrology.
-Recently, Dicke states have also been created in such systems \cite{Lucke2011Twin,Hamley2012Spin-nematic}.
-Beside entanglement, even metrological usefulness of Dicke states has been verified \cite{Lucke2011Twin,Apellaniz2015Detecting}.
-A Dicke of around 8000 particles has been realized and multipartite entanglement has been detected up to $28$ particles within an error a two standard deviation \cite{Lucke2014Detecting,Vitagliano2017Entanglement}.
-Moreover, Dicke states of more than 10000 spin-1 atoms and 630-particle entanglement has been detected within an error a single standard deviation \cite{Zou2018Beating}.
+From the point of view of our paper it is very relevant that, recently, symmetric Dicke states have also been created in BECs \cite{Lucke2011Twin,Hamley2012Spin-nematic}.
+Apart from entanglement, even metrological usefulness of Dicke states has been verified \cite{Lucke2011Twin,Apellaniz2015Detecting}.
+A Dicke state of around 8000 particles has been realized and multipartite entanglement up to $28$ particles has been detected within an error of two standard deviations \cite{Lucke2014Detecting,Vitagliano2017Entanglement}.
+Moreover, Dicke states of more than 10000 spin-1 atoms and 630-particle entanglement has been detected within an error of a single standard deviation \cite{Zou2018Beating}.

-As a next step, it would be important to detect entanglement between two parts of such ensembles, since bipartite entanglement between spatially separated ensembles is the type of entanglement most useful for quantum information processing applications.
+As a natural next step, it is important to detect entanglement between two parts of such collective spin states, since bipartite entanglement between spatially separated subsystems is the type of entanglement most useful for quantum information processing applications.
 It has been shown that multipartite entanglement of bosonic two-state atoms can be converted into bipartite entanglement by splitting the ensemble into two \cite{Killoran2014Extracting}.
-However, is this only a theoretical result or can it be also verified in an experiment, where noise and other imperfections are present?
+However, can this powerful theoretical result be verified in an experiment, where noise and other imperfections are present?
 The question is even more timely since the detection of bipartite entanglement of high-dimensional systems raised a lot of attention \cite{Krenn6243Generation,Erker2017Quantifying}.
 In a recent experiment, bipartite entanglement was successfully detected in a Dicke state created with thousands of atoms and distributed into two spatially separated regions \cite{Lange2018Entanglement}.